-Examination of Conscience: From a personal finance perspective, those who are guilty of gluttony over-indulge and over-consume to the point of waste.
-For example, gluttonous people not only buy useless items that provide very short-term satisfaction, but they also use paper plates for dinner on a daily basis, fail to repair leaky faucets, and carelessly buy items in bulk – only to let most of them sit unused beyond the product expiration date.
+Examination of Conscience: Those who are guilty of gluttony over-indulge and over-consume to the point of waste.
+For example, gluttonous people not only buy useless items that provide very short-term satisfaction, but they also use paper plates for dinner on a daily basis, fail to repair leaky faucets, and carelessly buy items in bulk — only to let most of them sit unused beyond the product expiration date.

-Penance: An Our Father and this article from Stop Buying Crap on how to, well, stop buying crap.
+Penance: An Our Father and this article from Kiplinger on how restaurants get you to spend more.

-Examination of Conscience: Envious people resent the good fortunes and material possessions of others and perceive themselves as lacking.
+Examination of Conscience: Envious people perceive themselves as lacking and resent the good fortune and material possessions of others.
 Unlike greed, envy in and of itself will not destroy one’s personal finances.
 However, if not controlled it often leads to greed, which easily can.

-Penance: Two Acts of Contrition and this piece from StretchyDollar on why it doesn’t pay to be envious.
+Penance: Two Acts of Contrition and this piece from US News on how to combat financial envy.